Topofth3mountai9/architecture_site/README.md

 # React + vite

-This is a simple architecture landing page.
+This is a simple architecture landing page..